rabee2050/esp32-kit/README.md

 Tested on:
 - ESP32 Dev Module.

-Check this youtube to see in real world:
+Check our channel on Youtube:
-- v
+- tatco.cc